capacitor-community/sqlite/README.md

 ## Dependencies

-The IOS and Android codes are using `SQLCipher` allowing for database encryption The Electron code is using `sqlite3`
+The IOS and Android codes are using `SQLCipher` allowing for database encryption.
+The Electron code is using `sqlite3`.
+The Web code is using the Stencil component `jeep-sqlite` based on `sql.js` and `localforage`.

 ## Contributors ✨